 All submissions should be emailed as attachments to firstname.lastname@example.org, and please remember to clarify the type of submission in the title of the email.

+Do not let the academic publication style dissuade you from submitting.
 All submissions are judged solely on the quality of the argument.
-All submissions undergo review by JGC’s technical editor prior to publication to ensure they follow the style and grammar expectations.
+All submissions undergo editing with the help of JGC’s technical editor prior to publication to ensure they follow the style and grammar expectations.

 After submission to JGC, the author(s) will enter into the process of review.
 Authors should expect to receive confirmation of their submission within one week of their initial email.
-The review process includes editorial review and, if accepted, peer review.
-Reviewers will provide constructive criticism to the authors who will have time to satisfy these comments.
-The author(s) will then work with the technical editor in order to ensure that the document adheres to JGC’s style and formatting guidelines prior to publishing.
+The review process includes editorial review and peer review.
+Editorial review is conducted by the managing editor and serves to help authors prepare for peer review.
+Peer reviewers will review the submission in double-blind review, and they will advise that a submission be accepted with revisions, be revised and resubmitted, or rejected.
+And, the managing editor will inform the author (s) of the peer review process outcome.
+The author(s) will have time to respond to reviewers requested revisions and to return the revised article to the managing editor.
+If peer reviewers are satisfied with the revisions, the author(s) will then work with the technical editor in order to ensure that the document adheres to JGC’s style and formatting guidelines prior to publishing.

-Images must have titles and captions.
-Images must have appropriate citations for any content that is not original.
+Images must have titles above them and, if necessary, captions below them.
+Images must have appropriate citations in the caption for any content that is not original.

 Graphs and tables should be submitted as images.